 Insights from the London Property Market (2025)

-Family Migration: Outer boroughs like Barnet and Bromley attract families looking for space, schools, and a suburban feel — all while maintaining access to Central London.
+- Family Migration: Outer boroughs like Barnet and Bromley attract families seeking space, schools, and a suburban feel, while maintaining access to Central London.

 Securing a mortgage in London can be challenging due to higher property values and varying affordability criteria.
 Here are some expert tips to help you get mortgage-ready: